-- a) Contact DOH NEP Program to discuss any Cultural Resources requirements for the project: For capital construction projects, if required, comply with Governor Executive Order 05-05, Archaeology and Cultural Resources.
-For projects with any federal involvement, if required, comply with the National Historic Preservation Act.
-Any cultural resources federal or state requirements must be completed prior to the start of any work on the project site. b) Submit an Inadvertent Discovery Plan (IDP) to DOH prior to implementing any project that involves ground disturbing activities.
+- a) Contact DOH NEP Program to discuss any Cultural Resources requirements for the project: - For capital construction projects, if required, comply with Governor Executive Order 05-05, Archaeology and Cultural Resources. - For projects with any federal involvement, if required, comply with the National Historic Preservation Act. - Any cultural resources federal or state requirements must be completed prior to the start of any work on the project site. - b) Submit an Inadvertent Discovery Plan (IDP) to DOH prior to implementing any project that involves ground disturbing activities.
 DOH will provide the IDP form.
-DOH shall: Keep the IDP at the project site.
-Make the IDP readily available to anyone working at the project site.
-Discuss the IDP with staff and contractors working at the project site.
-Implement the IDP when cultural resources or human remains are found at the project site. c) If any archaele piece or historic preservation are found while conducting work on this correspondent. - c) If any archeological or historic resources are found while conducting work under this agreement: Immediately stop work and notify the DOH NEP Program, the Department of Archaeology and Historic Preservation at (360) 586-3064, any affected Tribe, and the local government.

-d) If any human remains are found while conducting work under this agreement:
+DOH shall: - Keep the IDP at the project site. - Make the IDP readily available to anyone working at the project site. - Discuss the IDP with staff and contractors working at the project site. - Implement the IDP when cultural resources or human remains are found at the project site. - c) If any archeological or historic resources are found while conducting work under this agreement: Immediately stop work and notify the DOH NEP Program, the Department of Archaeology and Historic Preservation at (360) 586-3064, any affected Tribe, and the local government. - d) If any human remains are found while conducting work under this agreement: